 - Mechanical Systems and Maintenance

-Graduates are prepared to apply for entry-level electrical technician jobs like those listed above.130
+Graduates are prepared to apply for entry-level electrical technician jobs like those listed above.

-The salary of an EEIT program graduate can vary on a range of factors, including the industry they end up working in and the specific role they choose.
-Of course, experience and time in the field can also impact salary, along with location and obtaining certifications.
-Electrician technician job growth can vary depending on the path a graduate takes.
+The salary of a tech in an electrical role can vary on a range of factors, including the industry they end up working in and the specific role they choose.
+Of course, experience and time in the field can also impact salary, along with location, demand, employer and certifications.
+Electrician technician job growth can vary depending on the path taken.

-The daily tasks of someone in an EEIT related role can vary depending on their specific job title and field.
+The daily tasks of someone in an EEIT-related role can vary depending on their specific job title and field.
 However, it's common for them to install, maintain and repair various low-voltage electrical and electronic systems.
-They may do some programming and analyzing of data.
+They may also do some programming and data analysis.